rosiel/link_checker/README.md

 ### Bib ID Loader

 If you are using Evergreen, then you can provide a list of id's of records.
 They can be in a .txt or .csv file, but they must be in the first column if it is a csv.
-A value of `id` (i.e. a header from a database export of bib id's) will be ignored.
-The file name must be provided as a command line argument (i.e. without option identifiers):
+A header for the column of bib ids, if it exists, bust equal `id`.
+The file name or names must be provided as a command line positional argument:

 ```bash
 ./bibidLoader.py ids.txt